koding/koding/README.gitlab.markdown

   - 3G RAM
   - 10G Storage

-If you are planning to use AWS to install Koding it's recommended to use at least a `c3.xlarge` instance.
+If you plan to use AWS to install Koding it is recommended that you use at least a `c3.xlarge` instance.

 ### Software